School of Social Science and Humanities

 • Postgraduate research students are encouraged to present their research to University academics and fellow PhD students through hosting research seminars.
 Again, this is an area where our supportive and knowledgeable PhD supervisors are happy to support and advise where needed.

-Our postgraduate research students are afforded the opportunity to develop their research skills through participation in training events organised by the Faculty of Social Sciences and the University’s Doctoral College.
+Our postgraduate research students are afforded the opportunity to develop their research skills through participation in training events organised by the Faculty of Arts, Business and Social Sciences and the University’s Doctoral College.
+Explore the Institute for Community Research and Development here.

 What happens on the course?